Kitware/CMake/Help/command/find_package.rst

                [OPTIONAL_COMPONENTS components...]
                [NO_POLICY_SCOPE])

+The basic signature is supported by both Module and Config modes.
+The ``MODULE`` keyword implies that only Module mode can be used to find the package, with no fallback to Config mode.

-Finds and loads settings from an external project.  ``<PackageName>_FOUND`` will be set to indicate whether the package was found.
-When the package is found package-specific information is provided through variables and :ref:`Imported Targets` documented by the package itself.
+Regardless of the mode used, a ``<PackageName>_FOUND`` variable will be set to indicate whether the package was found.
+When the package is found, package-specific information may be provided through other variables and :ref:`Imported Targets` documented by the package itself.
 The ``QUIET`` option disables informational messages, including those indicating that the package cannot be found if it is not ``REQUIRED``.
 The ``REQUIRED`` option stops processing with an error message if the package cannot be found.